 We hope that this information provides you with a useful baseline for your faculty diversity efforts.
 We look forward to working with you on future recruitments to help you reach your diversity goals!

-Figure 1: Shown on the Y-axis is the percentage of faculty in each rank.
-Percentages were indicated on top of each bar.
-Absolute faculty numbers were indicated in parentheses.
+Figure 1: Shown on the Y-axis is the number of faculty by gender and ethnicity.
+Absolute faculty numbers are indicated on top of each bar.
+Percentages were indicated in parentheses.